Research, Education and Family support for WAS families worldwide

 We are deeply grateful to all carriers who participated in the survey, and especially to the group of carriers who helped develop and beta-test it.
 Their input shaped the study and will serve as a foundation for future research.

 Thanks to this study, we are beginning to have answers to important questions about the health of WAS carriers.
-While this represents an important first step, more research is needed to fully understand the range of symptoms, health risks for carriers and whether carriers can be donors.
+While this represents an important first step, more research is needed to fully understand the range of symptoms, determine health risks for carriers and create a plan for the management of symptomatic carriers.
+Last, but not least is the importance of determining if carriers can be donors and if so, what testing should be done to determine if the carrier can be a safe donor.
 We hope to start more studies in 2026.

 A special thank you to the PIDTC for their collaboration and support, which made this study possible.